 - In May 2014, we donated $50 to The Mia Foundation.

-- In June 2014, we donated $50 to Second Chance Pet Adoptions of Cary, N.C.
+- In June 2014, we donated $50 to Second Chance Pet Adoptions, of Cary, N.C.

 Also in May 2014, we donated $100 to Carolina Hearts Aussie Rescue, a volunteer-based organization whose purpose is to rescue and place herding dogs into forever homes.
 Herding dogs do not do well in shelters and typically shut down.
 This group works throughout the Carolinas to find permanent, loving homes for these dogs.

-Please continue visiting our site regularly and sharing articles that you like with your friends and family.
+So please continue visiting our site regularly and sharing articles that you like with your friends and family.
 That's all you have to do!
 The more people reading and sharing Pets Adviser, the more we're able to help.

 Keep Up With Pets Adviser.
 One more incredibly easy way to support our work is to subscribe to our twice-monthly email newsletter.
 It's totally free, totally cool, and you can simply use the quick form below: